HomeLatest NewsCyber SecurityNext wave of cybercrime may arrive through Smart TVs

 Preferred Source of Google

 With the usage of Smart TVs skyrocketing, they are turning into a security risk.
 It is expected that sales of smart TVs will grow more than 20 percent by the end of 2019.
 However, like with most technology in its early days, convenience for users is still emphasized more than security.
-Experts warn that the next wave of cybercrime may arrive through smart TVs.
+Experts warn that the next wave of may arrive through smart TVs.

-“Smart TVs have similar vulnerabilities to computers or smartphones, as they are constantly connected to the internet and come with built-in apps to surf the web, listen to music, stream or play games,” says Daniel Markuson, Privacy Expert at NordVPN.
+“Smart TVs have similar vulnerabilities to computers or smartphones, as they are constantly connected to the internet and come with built-in apps to surf the web, listen to music, stream or play games,” says Daniel Markuson, Digital Privacy Expert at NordVPN.
 “While TV cyber attacks are not widespread yet, it’s only a matter of time when the weaknesses of smart TVs will be used to get into our personal lives and data.”

-According to the NordVPN digital privacy expert, smart TVs can be used to access files on a or even shop online.
+According to the NordVPN digital privacy expert, smart TVs can be used to access files on a cloud or even shop online.
 They store large amounts of personal and financial data that may cause a lot of problems in wrong hands.
-Additionally, an attacker from afar could potentially cause to download malware or turn on your webcam.
+Additionally, an attacker from afar could potentially cause smart TV to download malware or turn on your webcam.

 Advertisement